Moesif/moesif-dotnet/README.md

 Follow these instructions to use this middleware in .NET 5 or .NET Core 2.1 and higher:

 1. In `Startup.cs` file in your project directory, add `app.UseMiddleware<MoesifMiddleware>(moesifOptions);` to the pipeline.
-    To collect the most context, it is recommended to add the middleware after other middleware such as SessionMiddleware and AuthenticationMiddleware.
+    To collect the most context, we recommend that you add the middleware after other middleware such as SessionMiddleware and AuthenticationMiddleware.
 2. Add the middleware in your application:

 ```csharp